 - visible changes to the hip joint, such as a hip deformity

-Your doctor may diagnose a stiff hip by taking your medical history, doing a physical examination, and taking imaging studies.
+Your doctor may diagnose a stiff hip by taking your medical history, performing a physical examination, and taking imaging scans.

-- Imaging studies may include an X-ray or magnetic resonance imaging scan to identify potential areas of hip fracture or to rule out a ligament or muscle injury.
+Imaging studies may include an X-ray or MRI scan to identify potential areas of hip fracture or to rule out a ligament or muscle injury.

 Examples of at-home treatments for a stiff hip include:

-- applying ice or heat to the affected hip.
-Always apply with a covering to prevent burns or frostbite to your skin
+- applying heat or ice to the affected hip with a covering to prevent burns or frostbite

 - performing physical or occupational therapy exercises at home to improve mobility